How your Business Rates are calculated

 Contact the Valuation Office Agency if you need more time to send in your rental information.

-Transitional arrangements are in place during each 5 year period so that the effects of any large increase or decrease in Business Rates are phased in.
+Transitional arrangements are in place during each 3 year period so that the effects of any large increase in Business Rates are phased in.